Docs

 window.CircuitWidget.destroy(); // Remove the widget and clean up

-Identify before the widget loads — if your user data is ready before the script executes, queue the call:
+Identify before the surface loads — if your user data is ready before the script executes, queue the call:

 window.CircuitWidget = window.CircuitWidget || { _q: [] };